davatorium/rofi/INSTALL.md

 On debian based systems, the developer packages are in the form of: `<package>-dev` on rpm based `<package>-devel`.

-### Optional:

-* For i3 support, you need at least i3 version 4.5 or up.
-Make sure that 'i3/ipc.h' is included.
-If it fails please check config.log.

 ## Install from a release

 Check dependencies and configure build system: